ajitagupta/packet-sniffer/README.md

 So, let's get started!

 ## What is packet sniffing?
 The packet sniffer that I will create and walk you through monitors network traffic.
-This is done to detect suspicious activity like hacking, capture and analyze data packets that flow between devices within the same network, and monitor packets that are exchanged between devices and the internet.
-Examples of what is contained in these packets are
+Examples of what is contained in these data packets are
 - Emails
 - Passwords
 - Browser surfing